-The SNR in the CCF determines whether we will be successful in finding the correct peak and its x,y coordinates.
-What factors affect the size of the SNR?
-Criterion for detection of CCF peak: feasibility of alignment Because of the low signal-to-noise ratio in the images, there exists a critical threshold for the feasibility of alignment of two raw images of a molecule.
-The critical parameters are: $p{crit}$ -- maximum exposure [electrons/unit area] the molecule can tolerate D -- particle size c - contrast d - resolution (distance) Particle size D should satisfy $$D \ge \frac{3}{c^2 dp{crit}}$$ Saxton and Frank (Ultramicroscopy 1976) Rule of thumb: alignment easy when mol. mass > 400 kD BUT: needs to be revised in view of recent developments Henderson (Quart.
+To get sharpest CCF peak (yielding highest alignment accuracy), both images to be aligned should have the same defocus Criterion for detection of CCF peak: feasibility of alignment Because of the low signal-to-noise ratio in the images, there exists a critical threshold for the feasibility of alignment of two raw images of a molecule.
+The critical parameters are: p{crit} -- maximum exposure [electrons/unit area] the molecule can tolerate D -- particle size - c contrast - d resolution (in real space) Particle size D should satisfy $D \ge \frac{\mathfrak{I}}{c^2 dp{orit}}$ Saxton and Frank (Ultramicroscopy 1977) also see Henderson (Quart.
 Rev. Biophys.
 1995): number of molecules of a given size required to reach 3A resolution, based on scattering data for electrons, X-rays, and neutrons.
-2D alignment strategies:
+How to combine translational and rotational alignment: use of invariants, such as the autocorrelation function Properties of the Autocorrelation Function - The autocorrelation function of an image preserves directional features of the image - For instance, correlations, within the same image, between distinct maxima separated by a vector - The ACF is centro-symmetric - Example: an image consisting of three dots: